outdreamer/build-a-cure/docs/tasks/function_to_do.md

             - value difference from zero
             - value difference from adjacent digit base multipliers
             - difference in calculation operations between digit base multipliers (move position operation) & original multipliers (multiplication operation)

+          - intent-matching:
+            - intent-change
+              - the intent is to change position of a value, there is an efficient operation to accomplish that intent (move value position) if the inputs qualify given the base standard
+                - difference in multiplier value position = value position difference source, if difference between inputs & digit base requirements are negligible
+              - this is how you can frame a math problem on the change interface, framing the differences needed (intents) with the input differences (variables) and other relevant differences (differences from standards)
+              - an efficient solution is one that minimizes use of costly functions like transformation operations (maximizes use of adjacent resources or other efficient methods)
+                - so the inputs to an efficient solution will minimize the difference type that is 'input differences'
+                - efficiencies minimize differences/difference types needed to achieve an intent in general (an efficient alternate route may use fewer steps or lower-cost steps than the default route)

           - these differences align in a structure that clarifies the increase in value from using digit base multipliers followed by conversion to original multipliers
             - if a multiplier fulfills the threshold values of these operations on the difference types:
               - maximize (value difference from zero) + minimize (value difference from adjacent digit base multipliers) + minimize (non-zero value position difference)